zulip/zulip/docs/production/install.md

 ```eval_rst
 .. _installer-details:
 ```
-## Details: What the installer does
+## Details: what the installer does

 The install script does several things:
 * Creates the `zulip` user, which the various Zulip servers will run as.